-Helios Pushing The Limits Sold out Available Now Ready to ship.
+Helios Pushing The Limits Sold out Available Now Ready to ship in 5-7 days.
 Sound Tuned in collaboration with Subtonic.
 Representing a generational leap for us, Helios was designed to disprove the stereotypes associated with multi-driver balanced armature earphones.
-Utilising newly developed technologies...
+Utilising newly developed...

 Conceptualized in early 2015, Symphonium has started to enter the high-end IEM market with their flagship IEM, the Helios.
 A 4-Way multi-driver balanced armature IEM.